SAUSD Digital Library Collections for Online Reading

 Over 550 titles which include animated talking picture books, books in English, French and Spanish, read-alongs, non-fiction books and National Geographic Videos.
 This link will log into SAUSD's subscription automatically.

 Spark your imagination and explore the full collection of Audiobooks available in Discovery Education Experience—from classic children's stories and fairy tales, to science fiction and famous poetry, to modern young adult favorites.
 Discovery Eductation uses Google Single Sign-On.

 TeachingBooks.net has tons of information about many of your favorite books and authors, including some full text read-alouds.
 Login not required. https://www.teachingbooks.net/tb.cgi?a=1&adv=title&go=1&bookResource=reading_complete

 Some teachers have already created Epic! classrooms for their students and enrolled students in their class.
-If your student does not already have a class code from a teacher, use code gtt8362 (new code for 2020-2121!) at www.getepic.com/students.
+If you do not already have a class code from a teacher, use code uuu6769 (new code for 2021-2022!) at www.getepic.com/students.
 This will allow student access 6 am-3 pm Monday through Friday.
 For free access during after school or weekend hours, students must be invited by their classroom teacher.